casangi/testviper/README.md

 It will install all components and run the available tests in the CI.
 Structure of this repository:
 - ci: configuration for CI system
-- (docs): TBD
+- docs: documentation of some of the features implemented in testviper
 - requirements: requirements to build dependencies
-- scripts: scripts to generate reports and for installation
+- scripts: scripts to create dashboard and generate reports
 - tests/integration: workflow integration tests